 Panorama is a project aimed at monitoring the Italian art scene through a daily studio visit activity carried out by 15 curators evenly distributed throughout the country.
 Every day, on the pages of this website in the Panorama section and the Quaderni d’arte italiana magazine quaderni.online, the public will be offered a critical presentation of an artist based on an observation of their current work.
 About 30 studio visits will be proposed each month and evenly distributed among the north (10), the centre (10) and the south (10) of Italy, with the aim of representing the entire range of local scenes on a national horizon.

-The curators involved in the Panorama project are: Daniela Bigi, Elisa Carollo, Stefano Coletto, Edoardo De Cobelli, Giacinto Di Pietrantonio, Marcello Francolini, Francesca Guerisoli, Lorenzo Madaro, Nicolas Martino, Angel Moya Garcia, Francesca Disconzi and Federico Palumbo (Osservatorio Futura), Chiara Pirozzi, Marco Scotti, Daniela Trincia, Marco Trulli, Alessandra Troncone.
+The curators involved in the Panorama project are: Marco Bassan, Elisa Carollo, Stefano Coletto, Edoardo De Cobelli, Elena Forin, Marcello Francolini, Francesca Guerisoli, Francesco Lucifora, Lorenzo Madaro, Nicolas Martino, Angel Moya Garcia, Osservatorio Futura (Francesca Disconzi and Federico Palumbo), Chiara Pirozzi, Daniela Trincia, Alessandra Troncone.

 critics under 35 can apply to participate in this monitoring project.